czczy/MedRAGent/README.md

 This is an automatic literature retrieval and screening system utilizing large language models with retrieval-augmented generation.

 # Features
-Data loading and processing with python
+Data loading and processing with python.

-Screening report generation based on predefined PICOS, exclusion criteria, retrieval time, suffix rule and connection rule
+Screening report generation based on predefined PICOS, exclusion criteria, retrieval time, suffix rule and connection rule.

-Integration with word vector document, PubMed API and LLM API for automated Boolean query construcution and literature screening
+Integration with word vector document, PubMed API and LLM API for automated Boolean query construcution and literature screening.

 # Prerequisites
 Python 3.x

-An Entrez API key and Entrez email address with access to PubMed
+An Entrez API key and Entrez email address with access to PubMed.

-Any LLM API key (we use DeepSeek-V3-0324 and Kimi-K2-0711-preview)
+Any LLM API key (we use DeepSeek-V3-0324 and Kimi-K2-0711-preview).

+A Siliconflow API key.

 # Installation
 Clone the repository

+Download mesh_index.faiss, mesh_metadata.pkl, supple_index.faiss and supple_metadata.pkl from A.

 Install the required dependencies